faseeh1080/repo-backup/README.md

 Use the option `--verbose` with the `backup` command to see the processes in more detail.

-If you want to reset the configuration, run the program with the command `reset`, and the `config.json` file will be regenerated.
+To reset the configuration, run the `config` command again; the `config.json` file will be regenerated.